CNSAhk86/VCC/README.md

 - **Customizable Models**: Includes a free Live2D model for character representation (ensure compliance with licensing for commercial use).

 ## Notes and Limitations
-1. **Development State**: This project is incomplete and requires further development for production use.
+- **Development State**: This project is incomplete and requires further development for production use.
-2. **Licensing**: The included Live2D model is for non-commercial use only.
+- **Licensing**: The included Live2D model is for non-commercial use only.
 Replace or verify the license before any commercial deployment.
-3. **ChatGPT API Dependency**: A valid API key for ChatGPT is required.
+- **ChatGPT API Dependency**: A valid API key for ChatGPT is required.

-## Contribution
-We welcome contributions!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes with clear messages.
-4. Submit a pull request.

 ## Contact
 For any issues or queries, please reach out to [godbyeonghunhan@gmail.com].